erinmann12/D3-Challenge/README.md

 ![](https://github.com/erinmann12/D3-Challenge/blob/main/D3_data_journalism/images/staticchart_tooltip.png)

 In the second part of the project, I used D3 transitions to make a more interactive data visualization.
-I added another axis (smokes) and animated the transitions for the circle locations.
+I added another x axis (smokes) and y axis (poverty) and animated the transitions for the circle locations.

 ![](https://github.com/erinmann12/D3-Challenge/blob/main/D3_data_journalism/images/bonustransition.gif)